Fires in California: why so many people have disappeared and is it possible to avoid a repetition of the tragedy

 The attention of the press was attracted by the case of Tamara Conry, who posted a post on Facebook that she was alive.

-Sheriff Honeya explained why he decided not to oppose the publication of unverified lists.
-“It is important for us to spread the information as widely as possible in order to start searching and identifying the missing,” he says.
+Sheriff Honea explained why he decided not to oppose the publication of unverified lists.
+“It is important for us to disseminate information as widely as possible in order to start searching and identifying the missing,” he says.

 In total, more than 12 thousands of buildings were destroyed by fire in the state, and evacuation orders are active in several areas.
 Thousands of residents are housed in temporary premises or shelters.